lpryszcz/htseq/doc/htseqcount.rst

    transcripts will then be considered ambiguous.
 (See second question.)
 Counting them for each transcript that contains the exons would be possible but makes little sense for typical use cases.
 (See first question.)
-If you want to perform differential expression analysis on the level of individual transcripts, maybe ahve a look at `our paper on DEXSeq`_ for a discussion on why we prefer performing such analyses on the level of exons instead.
+If you want to perform differential expression analysis on the level of individual transcripts, maybe have a look at `our paper on DEXSeq`_ for a discussion on why we prefer performing such analyses on the level of exons instead.

 .. _`our paper on DEXSeq`: http://dx.doi.org/10.1101/gr.133744.111